arahi7860/intro-to-python/readme.md

 - We no longer need to precede new variables with `var`, `let`, or `const`.
 Just use the name of the variable!
-- Variables are instantiated as they are used
+- Variables are instantiated as they are used.
 - Variables are also written in `snake_case`.
 That means all lower case with words separated by underscores.
-- Variable names should still be semantic
+- Variable names should still be semantic.

 ### No Semicolons

 While your code will work if you close a line with `;`, common practice is not to use them.

-## You Do: Data Types (20 min / 0:25)
+## You Do: Data Types (20 min / 0:30)

 Start the IPython REPL in your terminal and start working through the prompts below.